Search sheldonbrown.com and sheldonbrown.org

 Now let's also look at the bottom of the sprocket.
 Where the chain is about to engage (green arrow), its forward position due to other rollers' being behind the hooks places a roller on top of a tooth.
 If the tension on the lower run of chain is high enough to force the link into engagement, then additional power is lost as the roller pops onto the tooth, pulling the chain slightly backward.
 If the lower run is slack, the roller and the others behind it come around to the top sitting on top of the teeth, and then the chain jumps forward by one tooth with a clunk.

 A new chain on a hooked sprocket may behave well when the cranks are given a test spin on the workstand, but jump forward under power.
 This may happen with only some sprockets on a derailer-equipped bicycle, not with others, as they may have unequal wear.

 A new chain on a worn sprocket of a derailerless drivetrain, held in place by adjusting the position of the rear wheel, can have little enough slack to force it to engage, but still at a cost in efficiency and chain wear.

 The chain engages a chainwheel differently from a rear sprocket.
-Engagement with the chainwheel is with the tensioned run of chain and disengagement, with the return run.
+Engagement with the chainwheel is with the driving run of chain and disengagement, with the lightly-tensionedreturn run.

 Nonetheless, the basic form of the chain's travel around the chainwheel is the same.
 There is one notable difference: the chain engages under tension from over the top of hooked teeth -- if they are hooked -- rather than digging in behind them.
 Jumping forward of the chain with a worn chainwheel occurs at the lightly-tensioned return run rather than the pulling run, and involves less power loss.
 A bit of jumping forward of a worn chain is visible even in the video below, with a new chainwheel.